ygfalcon/Solsniper-zero/README.md

 Agents can be enabled or disabled in the configuration and their impact controlled via the `agent_weights` table.

+The `AgentManager` periodically adjusts these weights using the `update_weights()` method.
+It reviews trade history recorded by the `MemoryAgent` and slightly increases the weight of agents with a positive ROI while decreasing the weight of those with losses.

 ## Requirements
 - Python 3.11+